mihasya/mihasya.github.com/_drafts/a-failure-months-in-the-making.md

 reference as pieces of it were pulled into other cookbooks etc. Many edits were then made to the role in the `base.json` file.

-The `base-original.json` file stuck around in the git repository, presumably due to the use of `git commit -a` for expediency, which is fine 99% of the time.
+The `base-original.json` file stuck around in the `roles` directory.

 But here's the thing about a role file: unlike cookbooks, the name of the role doesn't just come from the filename; it comes from the `name` field defined